thinktecture/basta-2d-3d/readme.md

 ## Cordova

 The 2D examples can be deployed to iOS and Android by cordova.
 All necessary files are included in the cordova folder.
-To run, just use the provides `deploy.sh` script by executing `sh deploy.sh`.
+To run, just use the provides `deploy.sh` script by executing `npm run deploy`.
 It will use gulp for copying the files to the cordova/www folder and then executes `cordova run --device` which will deploy to all connected devices.

 # 3D